Professor-Berni/android_vendor_fdroid/README.md

 Getting the packages
 --------------------

-* Add it to your local manifest:
+* Add this to your local manifest:

       <?xml version="1.0" encoding="UTF-8"?>
       <manifest>